 “I’m leaving soon to go back home for the summer,” said Tsui.
 “I haven’t been home since last Fall.
 I want to surprise them when I see them and tell them the news in person.”

 For Tsui, “home” is far from Salina, Kansas, and St. John’s Military School.
-He was born in Hong Kong and made the difficult choice to travel halfway around the world to receive a high school education at St. John’s Military School for his junior year in 2017.
+He was born in Hong Kong and made the difficult choice to travel halfway around the world to receive a high school education at St. John’s Military School for his freshman year in 2017.

 “When I first arrived, I toured the school and thought I would especially like the structure,” he explained.
 “I had been homeschooled in China for six years previously and needed a disciplined environment.”